Code of Conduct

 College conduct expectations are essential to the establishment of an environment conducive to learning, to the protection of the educational purpose of Alpena Community College and to the maintenance of a reasonable level of order on the campus.
 The College strives to maintain these standards through educational programs, counseling, and the promulgation of conduct standards.

 An important objective in the area of student behavior is to create a climate that fosters self-control and observance of standards without great external direction.
 When this process fails, or when circumstances in a conduct situation are particularly serious, appropriate action must be taken.
 In such cases, an attempt is made to reach decisions which are consistent with the educational objectives of Alpena Community College and the developmental needs of the student.

 Basically, disciplinary action is viewed as a part of the educational process.
 Although the educational development of the individual student is of major significance in conduct cases, the College also has the responsibility to act, protect its educational purpose and community, and to maintain its standards.
 When a suspension is a possibility, an effort is made to determine whether the student is profiting from educational work at the College and if it would be beneficial for the student and the College community for the student to remain on campus.
 These codes of conduct also apply to off-campus activities such as field trips, extension courses, and athletic events.

 In reviewing conduct cases, standards of procedural due process are observed to assure that the fundamentals of fair play are followed in the adjudication of student conduct problems.

 Certain behaviors are not consistent with the objectives of Alpena Community College.
 Specifically, students or student groups are subject to disciplinary action if they:

-- Furnish false information to or withhold requested academic, personal or organizational information from the college with intent to deceive, including incidents of embezzlement and fraud.
+- Furnish false information to or withhold requested academic, personal, or organizational information from the college with the intent to deceive, including incidents of embezzlement and fraud.